taylortabb/magic-conch-shell/README.md

 ### Snowboy Set Up

-Finally we'll get Snowboy up and running.
+Finally we'll need to get Snowboy up and running.
 Snowboy is an awesome tool for adding custom hotword detection.
 In our case, we want to replace "Okay Google..." and "Hey Google..." with "Magic Conch Shell..."

 We'll be using [Snowboy API for AIY Voice Kit](https://github.com/senyoltw/custom-hotword-for-aiy-voicekit#diff-original-programaiy-voice-kit-press-button-snowboy-wakeword-program)